Illinois man sentenced in child sex sting featured on ‘Takedown with Chris Hansen’

 Arflack was one of several March 29 arrests involving a Montgomery County Sheriff’s Office task force sting joined by television journalist Chris Hansen and his show “Takedown with Chris Hansen.”

-The third episode of the fourth season, available for streaming on TruBlu, centers on Aflack of Willowbrook, Illinois, in suburban Chicago, who drive about 4½ hours to the house in Vandalia near Dayton used for the task force sting dubbed “Operation Intercept.”
+The third episode of the fourth season, available for streaming on TruBlu, centers on Arflack of Willowbrook, Illinois, in suburban Chicago.
+He drove about 4½ hours to Vandalia near Dayton to the house used for the task force sting dubbed “Operation Intercept.”

-In the episode, Arflack stepped inside the house and into the living room, where he was handcuffed and interviewed by Montgomery County Sheriff’s detectives.
+When Arflack stepped inside the house and into the living room, he was handcuffed and interviewed by detectives.

+“I knew this was going to happen,” Arflack said as he was arrested.

-He later agreed to sit and talk on camera with Hansen, whom he said he immediately recognized because he had watched his shows on child predators.
+He later agreed to sit and talk on camera with Hansen.
+Arflack immediately recognized Hansen, and said he had watched his shows on child predators.

-Arflack who investigators said brought condoms, spermicide, lubricant, Plan B pills and a cannabis vape pen in his overnight bag — told Hansen and detectives that he previously had sex with two 15-year-old girls — one in Ohio and another in Michigan — after meeting them online.
+Arflack told Hansen and detectives that he previously had sex with two 15-year-old girls — one elsewhere in Ohio and another in Michigan — after chatting with them online.

 Sheriff Rob Streck said investigators will reach out to law enforcement regarding the other teens.

-“That is definitely one of the primary issues we are looking at, just to see if there are other victims,” Streck told Hansen in the episode.
+“That is definitely one of the primary issues we are looking at, just to see if there are other victims,” Streck told Hansen.

+Before he was taken to the Montgomery County Jail, a deputy noticed that Arflack was wearing a friendship necklace.
+The deputy removed it after Arflack told him it was a gift from one of the underage girls with whom he said he had sex.

+“You don’t get to keep this,” the deputy told Arflack on camera.

 As part of his sentence, Arflack also was classified as a Tier I sexual offender.
-Once he is released from prison, he will be required to register his address with his local sheriff’s office once a year for 15 years.
+Once he is released from prison, he will be required to register his address annually for 15 years with his local sheriff’s office.

 Credit: Montgomery County Jail